 North Narrabeen Rock Pool

-Built during the depression, North Narrabeen is large by rock pool standards, but a 50-metre eight-lane swimming area has been sectioned off with a timber boardwalk in the southwest corner and there is also a wading pool for children.
-The sandy bottom means there are no lines to follow for laps.
-There are showers by the cliff on the poolside and changing rooms and toilets nearby.
-The pool is home to three amateur swimming clubs and also has a free learn-to-swim summer program for anyone aged six to 70.
+Built during the Depression, North Narrabeen Rock Pool is large by Sydney rock pool standards.
+However a 50-metre eight-lane swimming area has been sectioned off with a timber boardwalk in the southwest corner, as well as a wading pool for children.
+The sandy bottom means there are no lines to follow for laps, but there are showers by the cliff on the poolside and changing rooms and toilets nearby.
+The pool is home to three amateur swimming clubs and has a free learn-to-swim summer program for anyone aged six to 70.

 Location: Narrabeen Park Parade, North Narrabeen